Archimedean Dynasty

-Archimedean Dynasty (German: Schleichfahrt, meaning silent running) is the first of the AquaNox series of computer games, developed by Massive Development and published by Blue Byte in 1996.
+Archimedean Dynasty (German: Schleichfahrt, meaning silent running) is the first of the AquaNox series of video games.
+It was developed by Massive Development for MS-DOS and published in 1996 by Blue Byte.
 On July 29, 2015, after years of commercial unavailability, the game was re-released on the digital distributor gog.com with Windows support.

 Gameplay

 The game splits up into a series of primary and secondary missions, which allow the player to proceed in the storyline as well as earn additional funds.
 Those 'credits' can then be used to upgrade the various vessels owned by Emerald 'Deadeye' Flint with a huge array of offensive and defensive upgrades, such as additional, and/or more powerful primary weapons, torpedoes and torpedo storage and turret command software, generators, hull plating, Buzzers (technically underwater flares to break a torpedo's lock on the player's ship), noise reduction technology, a booster, and a fixer.

 The control of the game is designed for the use of a joystick.
 The player is confronted with maneuvering through narrow canyons, deep sea currents and enemy fire.
 They can also use their keyboard; W is forward A is back or brake.
 Hitting W twice will give the player a boost in acceleration if they have the 'Booster' installed.